MACE-App/MACE/README.md

 > **Beta Release**
 > This is a beta release.
 Core features are stable and ready for real-world use, but some features are still being refined based on community feedback.

+> **Source Code Availability**
+> The full source code for M.A.C.E. is **not public**.
+This repository hosts releases, documentation, and issue tracking only.
+Development is limited to a smaller group involved with the macOS Security Compliance Project while mSCP 2.0 is still evolving — keeping things more controlled helps avoid introducing issues while the tooling and underlying data are still changing.
+Security is also the priority from the start given how closely the tool interacts with compliance workflows.
+>
+> **Why open sourcing isn't a simple "yes":** Many high compliance environments — federal, defense, and other regulated sectors — operate under policies that restrict or prohibit open source software for security-critical workflows.
+These organizations represent a significant portion of M.A.C.E.'s user base and are precisely the audience the tool was built to serve.
+Releasing the source publicly could cut off access for the very users who need it most.
+>
+> Open sourcing is being actively considered, but it is **not a guarantee**.
+The decision depends on how mSCP 2.0 stabilizes, the security posture of the codebase, and whether it can be done without losing the high compliance users this tool was built for.
+This README will be updated if anything changes.

 **Current Focus:**
 - Expanding MDM platform integrations (Kandji)
 - Improving audit export accuracy for MDM platforms